 Convocation is a special gathering of a group of people for the purpose of focusing on a particular topic.
-SUNY Broome’s annual student Convocation Day, will be held on Tuesday, April 17th 2018, to bring together the College community and, in spirit, the larger community of which the College is a part to address themes around our Convocation speaker’s best-selling book, The Invisible Gorilla.
-This book has critics calling it enlightening and entertainment in its examination of the dark side of our ability to pay attention and the everyday cognitive illusions that greatly affect our daily lives.
+SUNY Broome’s annual student Convocation Day, will be held on Tuesday, April 9th 2019, to bring together the College community and, in spirit, the larger community of which the College is a part to address themes around our Convocation speaker’s best-selling book, iGen: Why Today’s Super-Connected Kids Are Growing Up Less Rebellious, More Tolerant, Less Happy–and Completely Unprepared for Adulthood.

 Convocation Day Spring 2019 – Tuesday, April 9th

-We hope that Chabris will inspire students and faculty alike to consider how illusions about attention, memory, confidence, knowledge, cause and potential can cost us dearly, and how to manage these illusions.
-Please note that Tuesday April 17, 2018 is Convocation Day on which no day or evening classes will be held.
+We hope that Twenge will inspire students and faculty alike to reconsider the overwhelming presence of smartphones, social media and technology in their daily lives.
+Please note that Tuesday April 9, 2019 is Convocation Day on which no day or evening classes will be held.

 Attention Teaching Faculty: Important information regarding the Convocation Faculty Scholars (CFS) program for teaching faculty will be released shortly.
 Over 80 teaching faculty members enrolled as CFS in 2018.
 This program recognizes teaching faculty who actively support student attendance at Convocation Day 2019 through the creation of Convocation-related scholarly activities.